 |Indicator: Percentage of funded research involving international collaborations.|

-Canada has a pool of highly skilled people in the natural sciences and engineering.
+Canada has a pool of diverse and highly skilled people in the natural sciences and engineering.

 Canada’s natural sciences and engineering research knowledge is used.